-In Flint, Michigan, as many as 12,000 children have been exposed to drinking water contaminated with high levels of lead that may cause any of many serious health problems.
-In addition, the drinking water may be the reason for an outbreak of Legionnaires’ disease in the county that has killed 10 people and affected another 77.
+In Flint, Michigan, as many as 12,000 children were exposed to drinking water contaminated with high levels of lead that may cause any of many serious health problems.
+In addition, the drinking water may be the reason for an outbreak of Legionnaires’ disease in the county that killed 10 people and affected another 77.

 For the public’s protection, Congress enacted the Clean Water Drinking Act in 1974 and strengthened it in 1986, setting minimum water quality standards for most homeowners.
 Unfortunately, there is no guarantee that all water utilities comply with the regulations, all testing isn’t necessarily accurate, and not all known contaminants are on the list.
 Enforcement is difficult on national, state, and local levels.
 And, because of decreases in the budget of the EPA’s drinking water office and state drinking-water budgets since 2006, protection of public health are at risk.